indiscripts/IdExtenso/README.md

 ### Overview

 ***IdExtenso*** is a complete ExtendScript/InDesign scripting framework.
-It provides a robust toolbox based on efficient building blocks.
+It also provides a rich toolbox, based on stackable building blocks.

 * Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?